0J0P0/AP3-Project/README.md

 # AP3 Project 2022

-Read `projecte.pdf` for information about the project.
+Read `project.pdf` for information about the project.